wgryc/video-input-js/README.md

 * action: the URL where the post request will be sent.

 *Optional* fields are below:
-* width: in pixels
+* vidwidth: video width in pixels
-* height: in pixels
+* vidheight: video height in pixels
 * labelloc: the location of the label field.
 Use "top" or "bottom" to position the label.
 * maxtime: the maximum length of the recording in seconds.